 Encouraging young people to read / watch the news helps them to understand current affairs and the world around them - discussing and asking questions as they arise is a brilliant way of learning Open Minds outside the classroom and being ready for life in the 21st C.

 Reminding students about being equipped and ready to learn each day helps students to be motivated and hard working.

 Subject : Spanish

-Autumn term: My Town and Shopping
+Autumn term: Making plans and Jobs and future